Green water is a problem that many pond keepers have to deal with, especially in the summer months.

 If you would like any specific advice on the size and type of filtration system for your pond then please get in touch with us.

-Quite often, despite tackling all of the above, ponds will need a little help to fight the green water and there are several treatments to try that you will find on our treatment page.
+- Apply treatments.
+Despite tackling the above, ponds will need a little help to fight the green water and there are several treatments to try that you will find on our treatment page.